 Getting involved in illegal drugs is dangerous.
 It does not only put the individual’s health in jeopardy but also risks his or her future in jail.
 There are plenty of negative implications in drug abuse, which happen long before and after the person use the substance.

-Why should I know the common drugs street names?
+Why should One know the common drugs street names?

-You should know the common drugs street names because it will help you determine if a loved one is using illegal drugs.
+People should know the common drugs street names because it will help them determine if a loved one is using illegal drugs.
 Knowing their names is also a way of preventing drug abuse and addiction at the earliest possible time.

 Street Names Used for the Most Common Drugs

 Due to the illegality of drug abuse, people who buy and sell them use highly variable terminologies to avert law enforcement, concerned citizens, parents, and teachers.
-Every day, the list of street names for the following substances increase and change; nonetheless, familiarizing yourself with the following will enable you to know if a loved one is involved in drug abuse.
+Every day, the list of street names for the following substances increase and change; nonetheless, familiarizing oneself with the following will enable one to know if a loved one is involved in drug abuse.